RainlessSky/KartMakers-wiki/docs/engines/dragon.md

 next: false
 ---
 # Dragon Engine
 The Dragon Engine is moderately sized, heavy, and puts out a solid amount of power.
+With balanced size and performance, this is a good all-round pick.

 ## Stats
 Weight: 25kg